 In conformance with standardized education Al-Hussan International Schools are licensed by Ministry of Education, KSA.
-In addition our schools are accredited by AdvancED Organization.
+In addition, our schools are accredited by AdvancED Organization.
 Two of our schools are accredited by Council of International Schools (CIS).
 One of our school is authorized to offer the International Baccalaureate Diploma Program (IB DP).
-Our Schools are certified CIE (Cambridge International Examinations) board center.
+Our Schools are certified Cambridge Assessment International Education board center.
 All practical and Theory examinations are conducted in our schools on behalf of the British Council.
 This beside other Affiliations as per the table below:

-1 Licensed by the Ministry of Education of Saudi Arabia: (AHIS, JIS, OIS, AHISR, AHIGS, AHISY) وزارة التعليم Ministry of Education 2 Accredited by Council of International Schools (AHIS, JIS) WE ARE AN ACCREDITED SCHOOL 3 Attached Center to Cambridge International Examination Board through The British Council (AHIS, JIS, OIS) UNIVERSITY of CAMBRIDGE International Examinations 4 Center for College Entrance Examination Board SAT I CollegeBoard inspiring minds 5 AdvancED 6 Authorized to offer the IB Diploma Programme by the IBO (AHIS) WUNDO WORLD W
+1 Licensed by the Ministry of Education of Saudi Arabia: (AHIS, JIS, OIS, AHISR, AHIGS, AHISY) وزارة التعليم هزارة التعليم Manitry of Education 2 Accredited by Council of International Schools (AHIS, JIS) CS SCHOOL 3 Cambridge Assessment International Education Board through The British Council (AHIS, JIS, OIS) Cambridge Assessment International Education 4 Center for College Entrance Examination Board SAT I CollegeBoard inspiring minds 5 AdvancED 6 Authorized to offer the IB Diploma Programme by the IBO (AHIS) the state of the s